Basilar Thumb Arthritis

 What is the recovery time after surgery?

-At 10-14 days after surgery, the stitches are removed from the incisions, and the patient is placed in either a splint or cast.
-The repair is protected for about 6 weeks.
-Hand therapy to regain thumb motion is started at 4 to 6 weeks and a strengthening program is started at approximately 8 weeks.
-Unprotected full use of the hand is usually possible 10 to 12 weeks after the surgery.
+At 10-14 days after surgery, the stitches are removed from the incisions, and the patient is placed into either a custom splint or cast.
+The repaired thumb is protected for about 6-8 weeks with a splint.
+Hand therapy strengthening program is started at approximately 8 weeks after surgery.
+Full use of the hand is usually possible 10-12 weeks after the surgery.